ericf1/ftwbot/README.md

 # Announcements

 The commands have been changed and now posts can be announced inside of multiple channels!
+There is also a strong solution applied to resolve the Instagram API issues that have been going on.
+If anyone has any issues, feel free to DM me (@humaneach1#7577) or email me (ericfang1935@gmail.com).

 # FTWBot